Investing in Tech Startups: Are you looking to invest in tech startups as an individual?

 According to Geron, the days of physically needing to be in Silicon Valley to access venture capital investments in new technology companies are over.
-Individuals who want to invest in tech startups can now invest through online platforms like Propel(x).
+He talks about how individuals can invest in tech startups through online platforms like Propel(x).
 Or they can access later-stage but still emerging companies through publicly traded funds that themselves are invested in young tech companies.

 Private markets, broadly categorized as “Alternative Assets,” can bring returns that would otherwise be difficult to find in publicly traded companies.
 And, investing in emergent technology can be fun, even “thrilling.”
 Semil Shah, a venture capitalist at Haystack Fund and Lightspeed Ventures, told Geron that his experience as an angel investing through online platforms was “an exciting thing to be around people doing new things.”*